Who is on the ballot in the next election? How to register to vote? …and more

 You can claim the address you traveled from to attend school as your permanent address or you may claim your permanent residence will be in the community in which you are attending school.
 For the purposing of registering to vote, you can only have one “permanent residence.”
 Whether or not you will claim your home or school address as your permanent address will depend on individual circumstances.

-Convicted felons are not permanently disenfranchised in the state of Indiana.
-Therefore, a convicted felon who is no longer in prison can vote.
-They can even vote if they are on parole, probation, or under home detention.
-They will likely need to re-register to vote, however.
+Individuals convicted of a felony are not permanently disenfranchised in the state of Indiana.
+Therefore, a returning citizen from incarceration can vote.
+They can even vote if they are on parole, probation, or under home detention, just not in prison.
+Returning Citizens will likely need to re-register to vote, however.

 Here are some answers to frequently asked questions about registering to vote and voting.